-LCC International University > News and Events archive > Yohana Dawood: “LCC’s Middle East Scholarship offered me an opportunity to transform my life.”
+LCC International University > News and Events > Yohana Dawood: “LCC’s Middle East Scholarship offered me an opportunity to transform my life.”

 2021-04-13